Aespa: 2024–2025: Second concert tour, Armageddon, and subsequent releases

 On June 5, 2025, it was announced that Aespa's second single album Dirty Work would be released on June 27, with the lead single of the same name.
 On August 4, it was announced that Aespa's sixth extended play Rich Man would be released on September 5, with the lead single of the same name.
 The EP is the group's first release in association with Capitol Music Group, in a partnership established with SM Entertainment.
-The group performed Rich Man on The Jennifer Hudson Show broadcast on September 24.
+The group performed "Rich Man" on The Jennifer Hudson Show broadcast on September 24.

+2026–present: Lemonade

+On March 13, 2026, SM Entertainment officially announced that Aespa is preparing its second studio album with the goal of a comeback in May.
+On March 18, Lollapalooza announced that Aespa will perform at the Chicago festival in August.
+On April 20, it was announced that Aespa would be releasing their second studio album Lemonade on May 29, featuring eleven tracks.
+The album is led by two singles "WDA (Whole Different Animal)" featuring G-Dragon of BigBang, which was pre-released on May 11, and the lead single of the same name, which was released together with the entire album.
+On July 24, Aespa released their first Japanese extended play Kiss n Tell, with the lead single of the same name.

 Other ventures

 Endorsements

 On February 10, 2021, Aespa became ambassador for Givenchy, the first K-pop artist chosen as such by the French fashion house.
 Later that year in August, Aespa inked endorsement deals with Korean cosmetics brand Clio, Korean skincare brand Mediheal, French sportswear brand Eider, and in September for KB Kookmin Bank.
-In November, Aespa was selected as muse for Italian fragrance brand Acqua di Parma, and Mobile RPG Eternal Return announced collaboration with aespa.
+In November, Aespa was selected as muse for Italian fragrance brand Acqua di Parma, and Mobile RPG Eternal Return announced collaboration with Aespa.

 On April 8, 2022, Aespa became the model for Korean beverage brand Lotte Chilsung's Tamz Zero.
-In August, Aespa became the global ambassador for the Korean sportswear brand MLB, selected as new model for Lotte Duty Free.
+In August, Aespa became the global ambassador for the Korean sportswear brand MLB, and selected as new model for Lotte Duty Free.
 On September 1, Aespa became the global ambassador for Swiss watch and jewelry brand Chopard, and was featured in advertisement for Intel.
 In December, Aespa became promotional models for mobile game Epic Seven.

 In October 2023, Crocs released collaboration Aespa x Crocs Stomp Lined Clog.
 On December 8, 2023, Lifestyle brand Urban Sophistication announced a limited-edition capsule collaboration with K-pop group Aespa.
 The capsule collection consists of three iPhone cases named: æconic, Synk Dive and Drama, which all feature Aespa's signature Aurora color and black color inspired by the scene of the "Drama" music video.